Electronic health records system to roll out at May Pen Hospital in January

 He noted that even with the resources being spent to procure equipment, carry out infrastructure upgrading, hire more doctors and nurses, and increase salaries, the empathetic service provided by frontline healthcare staff is key to ensuring the well-being of patients.

-Regional Director at the Southern Regional Health Authority (SRHA), Michael Bent, in his remarks, stressed the importance of compassion in the delivery of healthcare to patients.
+Regional Director at the Southern Regional Health Authority, Michael Bent, in his remarks, stressed the importance of compassion in the delivery of healthcare to patients.